thomalex001/ga-project-1/README.md

 ```

 ## Wins
-* Working with the DOM became second nature after a couple of days of developing this app which I was pleased about
+* Working with the DOM became second nature after a couple of days of developing this app which I was pleased about.
 * I now have a much better understanding in JavaScript functions, `for()` loops, `if()` statements etc..
 * Looking at the finished game, I am very pleased with the design and main functionalities even if some bugs can still be found when playing it.